Spain reopens border as Latin America cases pass two million

 "It is a pleasure for us as musicians to play together again, despite the smaller format, and I think the audience will enjoy it too," she told AFP as she tuned up for a concert with four colleagues in the courtyard of an apartment building in Berlin.

-On the eastern fringes of Europe, cases have spiked again in Azerbaijan, forcing the Government to institute another lockdown — much to the irritation of local workers.
+Thousands of miles away on the fringes of Eastern Europe, cases have spiked again in Azerbaijan, forcing the government to institute another lockdown -- much to the irritation of local workers.

-He boasted about telling his team to slow the rate of testing to reduce the number of registered cases.

-Trump is attempting to start his re-election campaign during an outbreak that has killed 120,000 and clocked up more than 2.2 million cases, and with the economy tanking.
+The Palestinian Authority announced on Saturday it was temporarily closing the cities of Hebron and Nablus in the occupied West Bank after a sharp rise in infections.

+Only goods will be allowed in, Palestinian Prime Minister Mohammed Shtayyeh told journalists.
+Authorities have reported a total of 687 cases in the West Bank, including two deaths so far.

-Scientists are still learning about the virus, its symptoms and the way it spreads, and a vaccine still remains a distant possibility.
+A vaccine remains months off at best despite several trials.
+Scientists are still learning more about the virus, its symptoms and the extent to which it may have spread before being identified.

-The World Health Organization has warned that lockdowns and other restrictions are still the best way to control the spread and urged people not to become fatigued with stay-at-home measures.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive